 FieldWatch™ is a lightweight, easy-to-use app that runs on smartphones, plus a suite of web-based command interfaces for viewing officer locations, live videos, stored video evidence, and more.
 Having this officer-provided situational awareness allows command to react quickly and deploy the appropriate personnel to events of all types and severity.

 Blue force tracking capabilities provide near-real time GPS location of responders in the field, as well as other telemetries, such as altitude, speed, and heading telemetry.
 This allows resources to be allocated effectively.
+Supervisors view and communicate with forces in the field via a web-based dashboard interface.

 Police officers go where they're needed most, which is often outside the coverage of other tools like hard-mounted surveillance cameras.
 Carrying smartphones running FieldWatch™, officers can immediately kick off live streams, providing valuable, detailed, on-scene tactical awareness that greatly diminishes the fog of policing.
 This real-time situational awareness allows command to: